pupil-labs/pupil-docs/src/invisible/how-tos/data-collection-with-the-companion-app/monitor-your-data-collection-in-real-time.md

 Using the **Pupil Invisible Monitor** app you can easily monitor you data collection in real-time and remote control all your Pupil Invisible glasses from another device.
 It's a web-app that can be opened in any browser on a computer, tablet or phone!
 The only requirement is that the Pupil Invisible Companion device and the device you use to access the Monitor app are connected to the same network.

-To access the Monitor app make sure the Pupil Invisible Companion app is running and visit the page [pi.local](http://pi.local) on your monitoring device.
+To access the Monitor app make sure the Pupil Invisible Companion app is running and visit the page [pi.local:8080](http://pi.local:8080) on your monitoring device.

+**Pro-Tip**: The Pupil Invisible Companion app can display a QR code that gets you straight to the monitor website.
+Just select `Streaming` in the menu!

 ## The App's User Interface